Farnoush Amiri, Associated Press

 Leave your feedback

-The fake electors are the latest subpoenaed in the large-scale investigation the committee has been pursuing since it came together last summer.
+Navarro is the latest person to receive a subpoena from the committee as part of the large-scale investigation it began last summer.
 The congressional probe has scrutinized Trump family members and allies, members of Congress and even social media groups accused of perpetuating election misinformation and allowing it to spread rampantly.

 The committee plans to move into a more public-facing phase of its work in the next few months.
 Lawmakers will be holding hearings to document to the American public the most detailed and complete look into the individuals and events that led to the Capitol insurrection.

 Associated Press writer Jill Colvin in New York contributed to this report.

 Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Thank you.
 Please check your inbox to confirm.

 Additional Support Provided By: